 When the staff member has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students.
-This would be done in consultation with the classroom teacher, year level leader, Assistant Principal and Principal.
+This would be done in consultation with the classroom teacher, year level leader, wellbeing coordinator for their year level, Assistant Principal and Principal.